chelunfu/qiluo_admin/README.md

 - **⏰ Scheduled Tasks** — Online configuration of scheduled tasks, supporting Cron expressions
 - **🎨 Modern Interface** — Vue-based management backend with a beautiful interface and convenient operation
 - **🔀 Read-Write Splitting** — Supports database master-replica architecture with automatic routing of read and write requests to improve query performance and system availability.
+- **🏢 Multi-Tenancy (Data Isolation)** — Supports logical or physical data isolation by tenant ID, meeting security and compliance needs in SaaS environments.

 ## 🛠️ Technology Stack